smacoh/LoL_Analysis/README.md

 ### Missing Dependency

 In the original dataset, I found that the missingness of column `pick1` seemed to have a trend to it, possibly associated with the `league` column.
 Therefore I decided to test if the missingness of `pick1` depends on `league`.
-To test this, I conducted a permutation test with the following ________:
+To test this, I conducted a permutation test with the following parameters:

 - Null Hypothesis: The distribution of `league` when `pick1` is missing is the same as the distribution of `league` when `pick1` is not missing.